 Having the best bike multi-tool can be a lifesaver in the woods and is an indispensable item for any mountain biker to have with them at all times.
 Having a chain break while 10 miles back in the woods with no cell phone coverage is not out of the realm of possibility.

 It’s not just mountain bikers that a multi tool can come in handy for.
-If you are a road biker who takes long trips, you can run into a situation where you need to make and emergency repair as well.
+If you are a road biker who takes long trips, you can run into a situation where you need to make an emergency repair as well.

 Quick Answer: The 5 Best Bike Multi Tools For 2018

 - Topeak Alien II Multi Tool